zcysxy/obsidian-pandoc-filters/README.md

   - `shift_headings.lua` shifts heading levels to avoid duplicate H1 titles, supporting customizable shift levels
   - `div.lua` transforms custom pandoc divs
   - `preamble.lua` loads your reusable preamble file, e.g., `preamble.sty` for [obsidian-latex](https://github.com/wei2912/obsidian-latex)
-  - Other planned filters for
-    - beamer
-    - embeds
-    - literature note links as citations
 - A [defaults file](https://pandoc.org/MANUAL.html#defaults-files) that configures all the pandoc options and meta variables
   - ❗ Please substitute the placeholders in the defaults file with your own configurations
 - Some [templates](https://pandoc.org/MANUAL.html#templates) that control the look of the generated PDF